Warnings: vomiting, Wei Wuxian’s general trauma.

-The omega house of the Nightless City had not changed at all since Wei Wuxian had last seen it: made of black, smoked wood, its windows barred, its redwood door even thicker than the one which had held Zhu Yuansu prisoner.
+The kunze house of the Nightless City had not changed at all since Wei Wuxian had last seen it: made of black, smoked wood, its windows barred, its redwood door even thicker than the one which had held Zhu Yuansu prisoner.
 The two lone guards before it did not dare block their passage, though their faces were pale with disgust and defeat.

 “You’re doing it again,” Zhu Yuansu whimpered at Wei Wuxian’s back.
 “Oh, you shouldn’t do this.”

 “No one’s stopping me,” Wei Wuxian replied to him.

 For weeks now, Zhu Yuansu had done nothing but follow in Wei Wuxian’s shadow and bemoan his actions.
 He would not take a step by himself, no matter how much Wei Wuxian encouraged him to.
 He would not see his own freedom as anything less than a curse, no matter how many times Wei Wuxian reminded him that his family had abandoned him to his death.